MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/hardware-request-and-management/use.md

 1. Select **Approvals** on the left pane.
 1. Choose the request to review and a card will open with the relevant details for the request:
-    1. Status – "Requested" in this case (eventually "Approved" or "Rejected")
+    1. Status – *Requested* in this case (eventually *Approved* or *Rejected*)
     1. Name
     1. Submitted By
     1. Amount
     1. Additional details – input as free text from request
-    1. Items – list includes product description, quantity and price
+    1. Items – list includes product description, quantity, and price
     1. Attachments – documents relevant to review
     1. Status flow – shows timing of action from requestor to approver
     1. Comments – allows approver to explain decision